Find services, activities and events in your city:

 For food that isn’t sweet (though they think they can, kids can’t survive on sugar alone), think mashed potato snowmen, a corn or white chili, snowflake shaped biscuits, grilled cheese (with caramelized onions and bacon, maybe?), mushroom soup, cauliflower puree (makes a great melted snowman with a carrot shard for the nose and black pepper eyes) and mac and cheese.

-See how easy and amazing a winter-themed birthday party can be?
+See how easy and amazing a winter wonderland birthday party can be?
 We bet all those summer kids are going to be totally jealous.

 For more ideas, see our Pinterest boards for Winter Birthday Party Ideas and Winter Themed Crafts.